angel-ayala/angel-ayala.github.io/about.md

 title: About me
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm a PhD candidate of computer science at the Universidade de Pernambuco, Brazil.
+excerpt: Hello peeps, I'm a PhD candidate of computer science at the Universidade de Pernambuco in Recife, Brazil.
 comments: false
 ---